 Captain Terrible & Jab His Worm * Why Can't We Be Friends?

-watercolor, watercolor pencils, gouache, ink pen, gold dust with acrylic medium.
+Watercolor, watercolor pencils, gouache, ink pen, gold dust with acrylic medium.

 Captain Terrible & Jab His Worm: Why Can't We Be Friends?